-This statement is a strong recommendation against the need for conservative care and is based on high-quality medical evidence.
+This statement, in a Guidelines Summary paper from the American College of Phlebology, is a strong recommendation against the need for conservative care and is based on high-quality medical evidence.
 Many years ago when the only option for treating varicose veins was major surgery, it made sense to try conservative care as the alternative to definitive therapy.
 Today, there is no excuse for it.

 How compression stockings work